 Tuesday, September 19th, 2017 | 5:00pm EDT

 This game-changing presentation shows us the extraordinary results of focusing on our children’s strengths rather than always trying to correct their weaknesses.
 Most parents struggle with this shift because they suffer from a negativity bias, thanks to evolutionary development, giving them “strengths-blindness.”
-By showing us how to throw the “strengths switch,” Lea Waters demonstrates how we can not only help our children build resilience, optimism, and achievement but we can also help inoculate them against today’s pandemic of depression and anxiety.
+By showing us how to throw the “strengths switch,” Lea Waters demonstrates how we can not only help our children build resilience, optimism, and achievement but we can also help inoculate them against depression and anxiety.

 * IPPA membership required for access.
 Log in below, or learn more about joining our community.

 Ryan M. Niemiec, Psy.D